NAGALAND TOURISM GUIDE

 The Nagas with their “joie the vivre”, dance and song are a part and parcel of all their festivities.
 Most of their dances are performed with a robust rhythm.

-The earliest reference made to these people is in the Geographia of Claudius Ptolemaius of 2nd century AD.
+The earliest reference made to these people is in the Geographia of Claudius Ptolemaeus of 2nd century AD.
 Ptolemy described Nagaland as “the land of the naked”.
 But if that was one description, today if one visits the people of the state one will find them highly sophisticated and aware.
-The Nagas were among the first in India to get an exposure of western culture and thought.
-They fought the first in India to get an exposure of western culture and thought.
-They fought the First World War when they were recruited to labour crops that served in France.
+The Nagas were among the first in India to get exposure to western culture and thought.
+They fought the first in India to get an exposure to western culture and thought.
+They fought the First World War when they were recruited to labor crops that served in France.
 So the global awareness among the people of the state is very high.

 Directorate of Tourism, Kohima